 - 2 lbs Chicken Breast, raw use brined chicken if brining

-- 1 tbsp Olive avocado oil or canola oil works well too
+- 1 tbsp oil avocado oil/vegetable/canola oil works best

 - 1 tsp Kosher Salt

 - 1 tsp Smoked Paprika smoked sweet paprika also works nicely

 - 1/2 tsp Oregano

 If your chicken has not come pre-brined (see the post above for more details about this) and you’d like to brine your chicken which is the preferred method.
 In a large bowl or tupperware place raw chicken breasts and cover chicken breasts with lukewarm water.
 Slowly stir in 1/4 cup of Kosher Salt and then cover.
 You can do this early in the day and let it sit in fridge for up to 6-7 hours or you can do it as quickly as in just 20-30 minutes before baking.
 If chicken comes pre-brined skip this step because the chicken will be too salty.